hikoworks/hikolang/doc/language/units_and_tags.md

 Similarly, one hour is three thousand six hundred seconds.

 Units can be combined using multiplication, division, and integer powers.
-Consequently, compound units such as meters per second or kilograms per meter per second squared can be expressed directly:
+Consequently, compound units such (force in Newton) as meters per second or kilograms meter per second squared can be expressed directly:

 ```text
 km/h